maryanneogakwu/6110_assignment_01/README.md

 <img width="455" height="305" alt="density plot variant" src="https://github.com/user-attachments/assets/00d048d3-a1fb-4544-ae22-a1ab0b34ee72" />

 **Figure 3** **Density Plot of the Variant SNPs in the alignment**.
 The x-axis shows genome position, and the y-axis shows how many variants occur in each 10 kb window.
-Most regions have very few variants, meaning your genome is highly similar to the reference.
+Most regions have very few variants, meaning the genome is highly similar to the reference.
 The sharp peaks mark mutation “hotspots” where many differences are concentrated in specific regions.

 <img width="455" height="305" alt="variant density heatmap" src="https://github.com/user-attachments/assets/3140502e-3368-42f3-a6ce-082c889bea90" />